Home » Asia » Russia Google Maps & Wiki

 Its capital city is Moscow, where the local time zone is UTC+3, which is 8 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Moscow: Russia has 11 time zones the largest number of contiguous time zones of any country in the world; in 2014 two time zones were added and DST was dropped.

 For nature lovers, we do note the following elevation data regarding Russia; mean elevation: 600 m, elevation extremes; lowest point: Caspian Sea -28 m, highest point: Gora El’brus 5,633 m.
-The lengths of its total coastline are: 37,653 km and the length of the land boundaries is total: 22,408 km.
+The length of its total coastline are: 37,653 km and the length of the land boundaries is total: 22,408 km.

 Current environmental issues in Russia; air pollution from heavy industry, emissions of coal-fired electric plants, and transportation in major cities; industrial, municipal, and agricultural pollution of inland waterways and seacoasts; deforestation; soil erosion; soil contamination from improper application of agricultural chemicals; scattered areas of sometimes intense radioactive contamination; groundwater contamination from toxic waste; urban solid waste management; abandoned stocks of obsolete pesticides.